 No. Nurse practitioners with master's degrees will continue to practice with their current certification and licensure.
 The scope of practice for NP's is determined by State Nurse Practice Acts.
 They determine if the scope of practice changes over time.

 This 39-credit Post-Master's cohort program is designed for the practicing nurse as a part-time, three-year online program to offer flexibility and convenience.

-Sacred Heart University's online Post-Master's DNP program offers unique advantages that give you a convenient, high-quality educational experience:
+Sacred Heart University's online Post-Master's DNP program offers unique advantages that give you a high-quality educational experience: